2019 November 4th at 4:52

 Is TemplateToaster Easy to Use?

-When it came time to actually use the TemplateToaster, I have to sincerely say that I was very impressed.
+When it came time to actually use the TemplateToaster, we have to sincerely say that we were impressed.
 The editor layout is designed to resemble Microsoft Office, so working out how to use it was quick and felt intuitive.